 Some cleaning supplies, including heavy-duty tile cleaner and toilet bowl cleaner, contain hydrochloric acid.
 It's also often used as a pool chemical to reduce the pH levels.

 Heavy-Duty Tile Cleaner

 Some tile cleaners, especially the heavy-duty brands available at some hardware or home improvement stores, contain hydrochloric acid.
-This ingredient acts to help dissolve scale and other debris on the surface of the tile, making it easier to remove stubborn stains, and makes it an ideal solution for those hard-to-clean areas that never seem to truly shine.
+This ingredient acts to help dissolve scale and other debris on the surface of the tile, making it easier to remove stubborn stains.
+This cleaning power makes it an ideal solution for those hard-to-clean areas that never seem to truly shine.

 Toilet Bowl Cleaners

 It's important to observe good safety precautions when working with muriatic acid, because if you're careless or sloppy while diluting it, you can burn yourself severely.
-Ensure there are no swimmers in the pool before you add the acid, for starters, and also make sure the pump is running.
+Ensure there are no swimmers in the pool before you add the acid and make sure the pump is running.
 It's also crucial to add the acid to water instead of the other way around as it can cause splashes.
-Finally, don't add large amounts at a time – after 4 hours, test the pH level again and adjust if necessary.
+Finally, don't add large amounts at a time.
+After four hours, test the pH level again and adjust if necessary.

 Based in San Diego, John Brennan has been writing about science and the environment since 2006.
 His articles have appeared in "Plenty," "San Diego Reader," "Santa Barbara Independent" and "East Bay Monthly."
 Brennan holds a Bachelor of Science in biology from the University of California, San Diego.